smeup/ketchup/README.md

 All information for developers is to be found in the [Development guide](docs/development.md).

-## Are there any presentations about your work?

-Yes, of course: see the [presentation list](docs/presentations.md)

-<font color='red'>TODO: add presentations page</font>

-## How to use this code in your project
+## How to use Ketch.UP in your project

--   Add Ketch.UP dependency to your project:
+-   Add the dependency:

 ```
 npm install "@sme.up/ketchup" --save